Lepto-Axiogenesis: Supersymmetric models

 \section{Supersymmetric models}

 For efficient lepto-axiogenesis, the saxion oscillations after inflation must start from a large initial field value, requiring a flat saxion potential.
-A flat potential is natural in supersymmetric theories, where the saxion is the scalar super partner of the axion; the saxion potential is essentially flat in the supersymmetric limit.
+A flat potential is natural in supersymmetric theories, where the saxion is the scalar superpartner of the axion; the saxion potential is essentially flat in the supersymmetric limit.